sad-spirit/pg-gateway/docs/fragments-implementations.md

         $tableLocator,
         ['name' => null]
     ),
-    // For the sake of example only, using $gateway->primaryKey() is easier new PrimaryKeyCondition($gateway->getPrimaryKey(), $tableLocator->getTypeConverterFactory()) ));
+    // For the sake of example only, using $gateway->createPrimaryKey() is easier new PrimaryKeyCondition($gateway->getPrimaryKey(), $tableLocator->getTypeConverterFactory()) ));